mimblewimble/site/index.md

 We're currently hard at work in building the features required for [mainnet](https://github.com/mimblewimble/grin/milestone/4).

-# Grincon0

-The first conference on Grin and Mimblewimble, [Grincon0](https://grincon.org), is taking place in Berlin on November 9.
-There are several [sponsorship packages available](grincon_sponsorship.md).

 # [](#help) How to Contribute

 Find an area you can help with and do it.
 Open source is about collaboration